programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 To update the easydb, use the above commands as well.

-Note: The storage requirement will quickly increase with updates if old container data was not cleaned up.
+Note: The storage requirement will quickly increase with updates if old container data is not cleaned up regularly.

 ## Define the data store {#mount}

-In this example, we use the `/srv/easydb` directory for all data that is generated.
+In this example, we use the directory `/srv/easydb` for all data that is generated.
 Please adjust the first line to your requirements:

 ```bash
 BASEDIR=/srv/easydb